Are you currently accepting volunteer applications?

 Teens for Life accepts volunteers to do suicide prevention presentations in local middle and high schools.
 All Teens for Life volunteers must have completed the Crisis Line training and have some experience on the Crisis Line.

 We also offer opportunities to volunteer at single-day events.
-For more information about helping out with these events, please contact our Development Assistant at firstname.lastname@example.org.
+For more information about helping out with these events, please contact our Development Associate at firstname.lastname@example.org

 Can I volunteer with you for college course credit?

 We review requests for volunteering for course credit on a case by case basis.
 You must be willing to commit to one year of volunteering.
-Please contact our Volunteer Outreach Assistant with specific requests.
+Please contact us with specific requests.

 Do you have a minimum age requirement for volunteering on the Crisis Line?

 Yes, our minimum age requirement is 20 years or older.

 Where are you located?

 We are in Oakland, CA, and conveniently located near public transit.
 We have on-site parking and secure bike parking.
 The specific details of our site location are confidential.

 I’ve called Crisis Support Services for help and am interested in volunteering.
 Can I do that?